Mio19/Mio19.github.io/_posts/2024-12-28-Interests.md

 ### Animals

 I really like animals, not just pets.
 I enjoy watching ants move their homes and caterpillars crawling on leaves in the spring.
-Even though I’m very allergic to cat and dog fur, my family back home has two cats and a dog.
+Even though I’m very allergic to cat and dog fur, my family back home has two cats and a dog (RIP dog).

 <div style="display: flex; justify-content: center; gap: 20px; margin-top: 10px;">
   <div style="text-align: center;">